sadiabup/AutomationTesting_Of_NopStation_BS1709/README.md

-## Playwright and Page Object Model (POM)
+### Playwright and Page Object Model (POM)

-**Paywright** is a powerful tool used for automating browser tasks like navi-gation, form submission, and UI element interaction.
-It allows the execution of end-to-end tests that simulate how real users interact with web applications.
-These tests can be executed across different browsers and platforms, which makes it ideal for ensuring cross-browser compatibility.
+**Playwright** is a versatile automation framework for browser tasks, enabling actions like navigation, form handling, and UI interaction.
+It supports cross-browser and cross-platform testing, making it ideal for validating real-world user scenarios and ensuring compatibility across environments.

-The **Page Object Model (POM)** is a design pattern used in automated testing to create an abstraction layer for web pages.
-Instead of writing repetitive code to interact with the same web elements in multiple tests, POM allows testers to create separate classes that represent each page.
-Each class encapsulates the actions that can be performed on that page, such as filling out forms, clicking buttons, or verifying elements.
-This promotes code reusability, modularity, and easier maintenance.
+The **Page Object Model (POM)** is a testing design pattern that simplifies automation by representing web pages as dedicated classes.
+Each class encapsulates actions for its respective page, such as form submission or element verification, reducing code repetition.
+POM enhances test modularity, reusability, and maintainability, streamlining the automation process.

-##  **Purpose of This Project :**
+## **Purpose of This Project**

 - **Page Classes**:

-    -   **HomePage**: Defines actions related to the home page, such as verifying page elements (e.g., banners, categories) and interacting with navigation items.
+  - **HomePage**: Verifies elements like banners and handles navigation.
-    -   **RegisterPage**: Automates actions related to the user registration form, such as entering details (first name, last name, email, etc.), and submitting the form.
+  - **RegisterPage**: Automates user registration and form submission.
-    -   **LoginPage**: Automates actions for logging in, including entering credentials, clicking the login button, and verifying successful login.
+  - **LoginPage**: Manages login actions and verification.
-    -   **BooksPage**: Automates interactions with books/products, including adding products to the cart, updating quantities, and verifying cart contents.
+  - **BooksPage**: Handles product interactions, including cart management.
-    -   **CheckoutPage**: Automates the checkout process, including entering billing information, selecting shipping methods, and completing the order.
+  - **CheckoutPage**: Automates billing, shipping, and order completion.

 - **Locator Class**:

-    -   Stores all the locators (selectors) for the elements on the page, providing an easy way to access and modify selectors across the repository.
-This helps in maintaining consistency and minimizing selector duplication.
+  - Centralizes element locators for easier updates and consistency.

 ## Testing Process Structure
 ### 1. **Test Setup and Configuration**